-New: With Nextcloud 13 a redirect option was added, so such websites can still be added for quick access.
-Instead of embedding the website the user will be redirected to it instead.
+There is also a redirect option, which allows that those websites can still be added for quick access.
+Instead of embedding the website the user will be redirected to it.

-4.9 Language configuration
+5.9 Language & Locale

-4.9.1 Default language
+5.9.1 Default language

 In normal cases Nextcloud will automatically detect the language of the Web-GUI.
-If this does not work properly or you want to make sure that Nextcloud always starts with a given language, you can set a default_language parameter in the config/config.php.
+If this does not work properly or you want to make sure that Nextcloud always starts with a given language, you can set a default\language parameter in the config/config.php.

-Note: The default_language parameter is only used, when the browser does not send any language, and the user hasn't configured own language preferences.
+Note: The default\language parameter is only used, when the browser does not send any language, and the user hasn't configured own language preferences.